-In the current financial statement presentation, the Delaware Department of Transportation (DelDOT) blends the activities of the Delaware Transportation Authority (Transportation Authority) into the DelDOT financial statements.
-The Transportation Authority includes the activities of both the Transportation Trust Fund (TTF) and the Delaware Transit Corporation (DTC).
-This memo analyzes the Transportation Authority, THE TTF, and DTC.
+To assist the Delaware Department of Transportation (DelDOT) in its mission, the State and DelDOT created the Delaware Transportation Authority (Transportation Authority), which includes the activities of the Transportation Trust Fund (TTF) and the Delaware Transit Corporation (DTC).

+This memo analyzes the Transportation Authority, TTF, and DTC.
 The reporting structure of the Transportation Authority is illustrated below.